 Where we need to collect personal data by law, or under the terms of a contract we have with you or your organisation and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you (for example, to provide you with goods or services).
 In this case, we may have to cancel a product or service you have with us but we will notify you if this is the case at the time.

 We use different methods to collect data from and about you including through:

-advertising networks such as Google based outside the EU;
+- advertising networks such as Google based outside the UK and EU; and

-and search information providers such as Google or Microsoft based outside the EU
+- search information providers such as Google or Microsoft based outside the UK and EU

-Contact, Financial and Transaction Data from providers of technical, payment and delivery services such as WorldPay based inside the EU.
+- Contact, Financial and Transaction Data from providers of technical, payment and delivery services such as WorldPay based inside the UK or EU.

-Identity and Contact Data from data brokers or aggregators such as LinkedIn based outside the EU.
+- Identity and Contact Data from data brokers or aggregators such as LinkedIn based outside the UK and EU.